 Over the course of the four days, participants learned the steps and resources available for structuring and employing a social media monitoring effort.
 Participants began by assessing the information environments in their countries, thinking through where voters receive their information, popularity of media platforms, what types and themes of disinformation are most prevalent, and any existing efforts to combat disinformation.

 Several participants, including representatives from GNDEM members, had the opportunity to present methodologies their organization have used in monitoring disinformation within their countries, demonstrating to peers how monitoring tools can work in specific situations.
-GNDEM member OPORA shared their research in the recent Ukrainian elections, where they used the Facebook Ad Library and API to identify prominent trends in political advertisements around the 2019 presidential and parliamentary elections.
-Using the Facebook Ad Library and API OPORA also conducted analysis regarding how ads were targeted by geography and demographics, the amount of money spent on ads and to what extent these amounts were formerly disclosed, and other coordination and transparency concerns related to online political finance.
-ISFED, GNDEM member from Georgia, presented another tool – Fact-a-lyzer, which analyzes data from Twitter and Facebook.
+ISFED, GNDEM member from Georgia, presented a tool – Fact-a-lyzer, which analyzes data from Twitter and Facebook.
 During the 2018 Presidential elections ISFED monitored the Facebook accounts of various politicians and political parties for electoral activity violations, attempts to discredit candidates and processes, and divisive content.
 Fact-a-lyzer enabled the team to sort through thousands of posts and categorize them into groups to gain a clearer image the type of messages spread during the election.
 Participants also heard about Graphika and the use of big data through case studies presented by citizen observers and elections experts.
 Following the presentations, the participants had a chance to explore these tools for themselves.

 To close out the academy, participants reviewed different methods and techniques to counter disinformation threats.
 They explored methods for advocating for a more open internet and fact-based political discourse.
 Additionally, they looked at ways to keep institutions accountable, to build an advocacy network, and to create effective messaging online.